A Critical Edition of the Latin Text with English Translation by Ron B. Thomson

 This edition is based on the collation of a significant number of manuscripts (over 80, and eventually, it is hoped, all manuscript copies).
-What is now being published here is the text of the Prologue and of the first six chapters.
-The edition is available in four PDF files:
+What is now being published here is the text of the Prologue and of the first 16 chapters (version 1.1).
+The edition is available in the ShareOK repository.

 Over time these texts will be updated and expanded, when the remaining manuscript copies are collated, and when the editing of further sections has been completed.
 However, it is not expected that the present version will change – the rest of the manuscripts will expand the apparatus criticus but are unlikely to modify the text itself.

 The proper citation of this work is: Pseudo-Masha’allah, On the Astrolabe, ed.
 Ron B. Thomson, version 1.1 (Toronto, 2012, 2015), accessed at https://shareok.org/handle/11244/14221.

 The editor is interested in receiving comments on the text and further insights into its interpretation from others.
 He is willing to incorporate such additions into future versions for the benefit of others who would consult this edition in the future.
 Comments can be sent to email@example.com.

 Permission is given for scholars to print out (and bind) any or all of these texts for non-commercial uses: research, study, criticism and citation.
 Commercial reproduction of all or part of the texts is not permitted without the prior consent of the copyright owner.